exist2021/tft/content/page/Are Note-taking tools innovative enough?.md

 ---
+created: 2020-09-03
+category: Note-taking Systems
+tags:
+- rants
 title: Are Note-taking tools innovative enough?
-tags:
-categories:
+categories: Note-taking Systems
 date: 2022-07-16
 lastMod: 2022-07-16
 ---
-title:: Are Note-taking tools innovative enough?

 A thread 🧵(or a rant) - Are Note-taking tools innovative enough?
 Right now the note-taking developers are not innovating but just trying to capture a pie of the market.

 A lot is being said about note-taking tools, they are also referred to as tools for thoughts.
 But do they serve the purpose of making you a better thinker?
 I am not so sure.